 These items show insurance carriers that you're serious about protecting your inventory from fire and theft, two of the biggest causes of business insurance claims.

 How Hard Is It to Get Business Insurance Discounts?

-The short answer is that it’s pretty easy.
-The slightly-longer-answer is that getting discounts sometimes depend on things you can’t control, like your business sector and location.
+The short answer is that it’s pretty doggone easy.
+The slightly longer answer is that getting discounts sometimes depends on things you can’t control, like your business sector and location.
 If you’re in a dangerous industry or area, sometimes you have to settle for less-than-ideal discounts.